tianyue58/tp/docs/UserGuide.md

 ![Logo](images/InternSHIP.png)

-InternSHIP is a **desktop app for university students to manage their internship applications.** Here are its main features:
+InternSHIP is a **desktop app for university students to manage their internship application deadlines.** Here are its main features:
-* Tracking all essential internship application details
+* Tracking all essential internship application details (e.g. submission deadlines, interview date and time, completion status, etc...)
 * Viewing specific applications
-* Finding upcoming deadlines

-Now you can keep track of your entire internship application process, from the application stage to the acceptance stage!
+Now you will never miss any internship application deadlines or interviews again!

 InternSHIP has been optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, InternSHIP can get your internship management tasks done faster than traditional GUI apps.